-For DWS Global Income Builder VIP, the Advisor has contractually agreed through April 30, 2024 to waive its fees and/or reimburse certain operating expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage and interest expenses and acquired funds fees and expenses) at a ratio no higher than 0.96% for Class B shares.
+For DWS Alternative Asset Allocation VIP, the Advisor has contractually agreed to waive its fees and/or reimburse fund expenses through September 30, 2024 to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage and interest expenses) at 1.40% for Class B shares.
 The agreement may only be terminated with the consent of the fund's Board.
+Because acquired fund fees and expenses are presented as of the fund's most recent fiscal year end, individual shareholders may experience total operating expenses higher or lower than this expense cap depending upon when shares are redeemed and the fund's actual allocations to acquired funds.